Airplane Coating Automation

 A strong benchmark for mixed-model industrial finishing requirements.

-- Review plastics and exterior-part coating
+- Review automotive exterior parts coating

 Good comparison when adhesion, surface prep, or substrate behavior drives the project.